 The Community School of Performing Arts offers traditional and Suzuki Method instruction for violin starting at age five.
 Learn from our renowned faculty in personalized lessons.

-To begin the process for individual lessons, please submit an inquiry form.
+To begin the process for violin lessons, please submit an inquiry form.

 For students seeking performance experience, the Community School offers chamber and orchestral groups designed to develop and refine a student’s skills.

 Colburn Chamber Orchestra is a small ensemble for advanced strings conducted by Maxim Eshkenazy.
 The orchestra regularly appears on LACMA’s Sundays Live broadcast on KUSC 91.5 FM.
 This ensemble accepts students 13–18 years old.